DIGVIJAYMALI/Deep-Space-Network---Mission-Control-and-Duplex-Communication-System/README.md

 **Commands:**

- Launch-Vehicle software should accept following Commands from DSN:
+**Launch-Vehicle software should accept following Commands from DSN:**
-DeployPayload: Start the Payload software program/executable with the configured Payload Config-File.
+[1] DeployPayload: Start the Payload software program/executable with the configured Payload Config-File.
-Deorbit: End the Launch-Vehicle software program to simulate that Launch-Vehicle has been de-orbited.
+[2] Deorbit: End the Launch-Vehicle software program to simulate that Launch-Vehicle has been de-orbited.
+[3] StartTelemetry: Start sending (random/realistic up to you) telemetry data every second to DSN.
+[4] StopTelemetry: Stop sending telemetry data to DSN.

+**Payload software should accept following Commands from DSN:**
+[1] StartData: Start sending data configured according to "Type" in Payload Config-File to DSN.
+[2] StopData: Stop sending data to DSN
+[3] Decommission: End Payload software program to simulate that Payload has ended its mission.
-StartTelemetry: Start sending (random/realistic up to you) telemetry data every second to DSN.
+[4] StartTelemetry: Start sending (random/realistic up to you) telemetry data every second to DSN.
 StopTelemetry: Stop sending telemetry data to DSN.

-Payload software should accept following Commands from DSN:
-StartData: Start sending data configured according to "Type" in Payload Config-File to DSN.
-StopData: Stop sending data to DSN
-Decommission: End Payload software program to simulate that Payload has ended its mission.
-StartTelemetry: Start sending (random/realistic up to you) telemetry data every second to DSN.
-StopTelemetry: Stop sending telemetry data to DSN.

 **Telemetry:**

 Telemetry data sent by either Launch-Vehicle or Payload can be random or realistic.
-Each piece of telemetry can include following information
-Altitude: in km
+Each piece of telemetry can include following information [1] Altitude: in km
-Longitude: in degrees (-90 deg (South) to +90 deg (North))
-Latitude: in degrees (-180 deg (West) to 180 deg (East))
-Temperature: in kelvin
+[2] Longitude: in degrees (-90 deg (South) to +90 deg (North)) [3] Latitude: in degrees (-180 deg (West) to 180 deg (East)) [4] Temperature: in kelvin
-Time to Orbit: in seconds counting down to 0 (This must be the from above t calculation)
+[5] Time to Orbit: in seconds counting down to 0 (This must be the from above t calculation)

 Example: